-- Enable students to report acts of bullying and/or teen dating violence to any school employee; - Provide student mechanisms to anonymously report bullying and teen dating violence to any school employee (i.e. Bullying Box); - Require students and their parents be annually notified of the process for reporting acts of bullying and teen dating violence; - Parents are encouraged to call school employees or school/program administrators if they feel bullying and/or teen dating violence has occurred and will be asked to submit a written request to initiate an investigation; - School employees who witness acts of bullying and/or teen dating violence or receive reports of either must immediately contact the Safe School Climate Specialist not later than one school day and must then submit a written report not later than two school days after making their oral report; - Safe School Climate Specialist to investigate or supervise the investigation of all reports of bullying and/or teen dating violence promptly after the receipt of the written report; - Safe School Climate Specialist must review all anonymous reports provided that no discipline or action be issued solely on the basis of an anonymous report; - School/program administrators or designee must notify the appropriate law enforcement agency when they believe any act of bullying and/or teen dating violence constitutes criminal conduct; - Program administrator or designee (e.g. Safe School Climate Specialist) will notify parents/guardians of any student who commits any verified acts of bullying and/or teen dating violence and parents/guardians of students against whom such acts were directed not later than 48 hours after the completion of the investigation; - Program administrator or designee (e.g. Safe School Climate Specialist) will invite the parents/guardians of the perpetrator and victim of the bullying and/or teen dating violence to separate meetings to communicate the measures being taken to ensure the student's safety and prevent further acts of bullying and/or teen dating violence; - Each school/program will document and maintain records related to reports and investigation of bullying and/or teen dating violence using designated log and maintain a list of the number of verified acts of bullying using designated log (see appendix);

-- Verified acts of bullying log must be available to the public in main offices and submitted to the CSDE annually; - C.E.S.
-Discipline Policy 6.008 contains guidelines for appropriate disciplinary action related to verified acts of bullying and/or teen dating violence.
+- Enable students to report acts of bullying to any school employee; - Provide student mechanisms to anonymously report bullying to any school employee (i.e. Bullying Box); - Require students and their parents be annually notified of the process for reporting acts of bullying; - Parents are encouraged to call school employees or school/program administrators if they feel bullying has occurred and will be asked to submit a written request to initiate an investigation; - School employees who witness acts of bullying or receive reports of bullying must immediately contact the Safe School Climate Specialist not later than one school day and must then submit a written report not later than two school days after making their oral report; - Safe School Climate Specialist to investigate or supervise the investigation of all reports of bullying promptly after the receipt of the written report; - Safe School Climate Specialist must review all anonymous reports provided that no discipline or action be issued solely on the basis of an anonymous report; - School/program administrators or designee must notify the appropriate law enforcement agency when they believe any act of bullying constitutes criminal conduct; - Program administrator or designee (e.g. Safe School Climate Specialist) will notify parents/guardians of any student who commits any verified acts of bullying and parents/guardians of students against whom such acts were directed not later than 48 hours after the completion of the investigation; - Program administrator or designee (e.g. Safe School Climate Specialist) will invite the parents/guardians of the perpetrator and victim of the bullying to separate meetings to communicate the measures being taken to ensure the student's safety and prevent further acts of bullying; - Each school/program will document and maintain records related to reports and investigation of bullying using designated log and maintain a list of the number of verified acts of bullying using designated log (see appendix); - Verified acts of bullying log must be available to the public in main offices and submitted to the CSDE annually; - C.E.S.
+Discipline Policy 6.008 contains guidelines for appropriate disciplinary action related to verified acts of bullying.